 I notice time and time again that what is always holding me back from living the highest version of who I am is me innocently believing my personal thinking is Truth.

 When in fact it can't be Truth.
 Truth is consistent.
 Truth is true 100% of the time all of the time.
 Whether I think I can or can't do something or who I think I am in any given moment is always changing, and therefor is not Truth.

-The Truth - we are, by design, whole and intact beings.
+The Truth - we are, by design, whole and intact.
 Like the sky.
 No matter the severity of the storm the sky remains clear and intact.
-The only thing that takes us away from knowing this?
+The only thing that can take us away from knowing this?
 Innocently misunderstanding where our experience is coming from 100% of the time, every time.